NVIDIA-Merlin/HugeCTR/docs/source/hugectr_core_features.md

 HugeCTR supports interactions with HDFS during training, e.g. loading and dumping models and optimizer states from HDFS.

-If you use the [Merlin NGC container](https://catalog.ngc.nvidia.com/containers), you can build Hadoop by running the [build-hadoop.sh](https://github.com/NVIDIA-Merlin/Merlin/blob/main/docker/build-hadoop.sh) script.
+If you use the [Merlin NGC container](https://catalog.ngc.nvidia.com/containers), you can install Hadoop by running the [install-hadoop.sh](https://github.com/NVIDIA-Merlin/Merlin/blob/main/docker/install-hadoop.sh) script.
-If you want to build [HugeCTR from scratch](https://nvidia-merlin.github.io/HugeCTR/master/hugectr_user_guide.html#building-hugectr-from-scratch), you should make sure that Hadoop is correctly built in your system and specify `-DENABLE_HDFS=ON` when you build HugeCTR with `cmake`.
+If you want to build [HugeCTR from scratch](https://nvidia-merlin.github.io/HugeCTR/master/hugectr_user_guide.html#building-hugectr-from-scratch), you should make sure that Hadoop is correctly installed in your system and specify `-DENABLE_HDFS=ON` when you build HugeCTR with `cmake`.

 After HDFS is successfully enabled, you are able to use our [Python API](https://nvidia-merlin.github.io/HugeCTR/master/api/python_interface.html#data-source-api) to train with HDFS.
 An end-to-end demo notebook can be found at [here](./notebooks/training_and_inference_with_remote_filesystem.ipynb).

-## Hierarchical Parameter Server

-HugeCTR Hierarchical Parameter Server (HPS), an industry-leading distributed recommendation inference framework,that combines a high-performance GPU embedding cache with an hierarchical storage architecture, to realize low-latency retrieval ofembeddings for online model inference tasks.
-Among other things, our HPS features (1) redundant hierarchical storage, (2) a novelGPU-enabled high-bandwidth cache to accelerate parallel embedding lookup, (3) online training support and (4) light-weight APIs forintegration into existing large-scale recommendation workflow.

-Try out our [hugectr_wdl_prediction.ipynb Notebook](../notebooks/hugectr_wdl_prediction.ipynb).
-For more information, refer to [Distributed Deployment](https://github.com/triton-inference-server/hugectr_backend/blob/main/docs/architecture.md#distributed-deployment-with-hierarchical-hugectr-parameter-server).

-For more information about Hierrachical Parameter Server, see the details for [HPS Backend](https://github.com/triton-inference-server/hugectr_backend/blob/main/hps_backend/docs/architecture.md) and [HPS Database Backend](hierarchical_parameter_server/hps_database_backend.md).

 ## Sparse Operation Kit